Feb Pre-Arrival Checklist

 For Transfer students only: Around January 15, transfer students will receive an email from Nelnet Campus Commerce with the spring semester bill.
 Transfer students will need to click the link in the email to complete the set up of their student account and to add their authorized payers to the account.
 Once logged into their account, students and authorized payers can view account charges and payments, make electronic bank transfer and credit card payments, and enroll in payment plans for the semester

 First-Year Seminar Registration: All new incoming students (not transfer and exchange students) will enroll in a First Year Seminar (FYS) as one of four courses in the first semester.
 Because this course is foundational for new student instruction and advising, it is the first course for which new students register.
 FYS registration will happen in January, well in advance of the registration process for other courses.
-Students will learn about all the FYS course options when they receive the FYS Registration Booklet in mid-December, and they will choose from those seminar options, ranking their top choices in a survey that will be open for them to complete in mid-January.
+Students will learn about all the FYS course options when they receive the FYS Registration Booklet in mid-December, and they will choose from those seminar options, expressing preferences for the seminars of greatest interest to them through a survey that will be open for them to complete in mid-January.
 Incoming first-years, stay tuned to your Middlebury email account in December for the arrival of the FYS Registration Booklet.

 Orientation Registration Form: Orientation for incoming fall students begins September 6 and February 9 for Feb students.
-As registration opens, a link to the form will be emailed to your Middlebury email address.
+A link to register will be sent to your Middlebury email address.

 ID Photo Submission: This link will bring you to the online directory where you will upload a passport quality photo for your student ID card.
 Click on the Upload Photo link at the top of the page.
 You will be asked for your Middlebury credentials to log in.